zanesterling/rts/LOG.md

 possible to build them, and step 2 will be showing build ghosts while you move your mouse.

+---

+I found a cool weird bug!
+While the window is being dragged, calls to `canvas.present()` will block.
+Since I have my render, event, and game code all in one loop, this causes the whole game to freeze.
+I could maybe fix it by doing the presentation code in another thread.

 ## 2024-03-01
 I have a day off today!
 I'm going to try to work on some big chunk.